HL7/fhir-saner/input/pagecontent/measure_group_hospital_acquired_covid19_patients.md

     .select(patient).resolve()
  """
 ```
-Again, note the use of of nested iif() calls and _count=1 in the query to ensure short-circuit evaluation.
+Again, note the use of nested iif() calls and _count=1 in the query to ensure short-circuit evaluation.
 Also note that these queries are almost identical to the [queries](measure_group_covid19_patients.html#fhir-queries)
 used in the first measure group.
 ```